 The cost of vocational school varies widely depending on the type of program.
-For example, students pursuing an associate degree at a public two-year college pay a total of around $7,000 in tuition and fees, according to the National Center for Education Statistics.
-A one-year vocational certificate at a private, for-profit technical vocational school costs around $15,000 in tuition and fees.
-Short-term vocational training can cost even less.
+Students attending public, two-year colleges pay $3,812 in tuition and fees, according to the National Center for Education Statistics.

-In addition to tuition, vocational students may need to pay technology fees, materials fees, and other expenses depending on their program.
-While trade school students generally do not pay to live in dorms, they should also factor in living expenses.
-Prospective learners can reach out to vocational schools to learn more about the total cost.
+Vocational students may also pay technology fees, materials fees, and other expenses.
+Trade school students rarely pay to live in dorms, but they should also factor in living expenses.

-By researching financial aid for vocational school, prospective students can potentially cover the cost of their certificate or degree.
+Prospective trade students should research financial aid for vocational school.
+Aid may cover the cost of their certificate or degree.

 How to Find and Apply for Vocational Scholarships

-Vocational students qualify for many scholarship opportunities based on factors like their field of study, school, and/or career goals.
+Vocational students find scholarships based on their study area, school, and career goals.
 Professional organizations, private foundations, and nonprofit organizations grant scholarships to vocational students.
-This section offers tips and suggestions to help students find vocational scholarships, complete their scholarship applications, and win scholarships to pay for vocational or trade school.1
+This section offers tips to help students find vocational scholarships.
+It also gives suggestions on applying for and obtaining scholarships.

-Step 1: Don’t Postpone the Financial Aid Search
+Step 1: Do Not Postpone the Financial Aid Search

-If you are counting on vocational school financial aid to pay for your program, then start your search for opportunities early.
-Waiting to apply for scholarships can mean missing out on many opportunities.
+If you are counting on vocational school financial aid to pay for your program, start your search for opportunities early.

 Incoming students should begin their financial aid search as soon as they start researching programs.
 Make a scholarship calendar with deadlines, application requirements, and scholarship information.
 Submit scholarship applications as early as possible rather than waiting until the last minute.
 If you find a good scholarship that is not accepting applications yet, make sure to go back and apply later.

-Once you’re in vocational school, keep looking for scholarships on a regular basis.
+Once you are in vocational school, keep looking for scholarships on a regular basis.
 Most schools post scholarship opportunities throughout the year.
-By applying for scholarships throughout the academic year, students can increase their chances of receiving awards.
-2

-Step 2: Decide What You’re Going to Study Ahead of Time
+Step 2: Decide What You Are Going to Study Ahead of Time

-Knowing what you are going to study in vocational school opens many scholarship doors.
-For example, California’s Allied Healthcare Scholarship Program awards up to $8,000 for students in allied health programs.
-Similarly, some scholarships only grant money to students attending certain schools, so making decisions about your education can mean qualifying for more scholarship opportunities.
+Knowing what you are going to study opens many scholarship doors.
+California’s Allied Healthcare Scholarship Program awards up to $8,000 for students in allied health programs.
+Some scholarships only grant money to students attending certain schools.
+Making decisions about your education can mean qualifying for more scholarship opportunities.

 Knowing your school and area of study can also help when writing scholarship essays.
 Many of these essays ask applicants about their area of study and career goals.
 Providing specific answers helps applicants stand out.3